How to overcome writer’s block?

 1. Work on your workspace environment.

 If you cannot find peace while studying and writing, consider what can be changed.
 Sometimes, it helps to get outside and spend time writing on the bench in the park or at a quiet cafe for students.
 Think about discovering an alternative place where you can find peace.
 The same applies to adding more light to your room or changing the furniture.
 Purchasing some fancy accessories can also help you feel inspired!
+Additionally, try to write at least one page daily to build a consistent writing habit.

 2. Time management and productivity.

-Managing your time is one of those things you should start with to address most issues.
+Managing your time is one of those things you should start with to beat writer's block and address most issues.
 Speaking of cures for writer’s block, the trick is learning when you feel most productive.
 Do something that makes you happy first by adding fresh flowers or letting some fresh air in through the open windows!
 Set a special tone first to boost your mood!
 This way, you will feel less distracted, and your brain will know that you have already done all these “little things”!

 Another great way to help your brain feel better is using a special “freewriting” technique.
 It is where you set a timer for at least 15 minutes and start writing anything that comes to your head.
 Start by writing down your thoughts or any nonsense without stopping.
 It will help you to get through the clutter in your mind!
-It is one of those fun exercises many students experiencing writer’s block often use.
+It is one of those fun exercises many students who experience writer’s block often use.
 Try it out to see if it works for you!

 4. Engineering your schedule and attitudes.